Automate Intune Tasks with PowerShell and Microsoft Graph

 Invoke-WebRequest

-With the Invoke-WebRequest method you have not the need to install a module on the system.
-Here you can find an example how you can authenticate with an service principle:
+With the Invoke-WebRequest method, you do not need to install a module on the system.
+Here you can find an example of how you can authenticate with a service principal:

 function Get-AuthHeader{